nkoehring/markdown.social/README.md

 Yes, I totally agree with that very detailled and specific post of yours.
 ```

 Notice, that markdown uses four dashes for separation here.
-This is meant as a backwards compatible extension to the
-format, that would just be parsed as horizontal rule by other parsers.
+This is meant as a backwards compatible extension to the format, that would just be parsed as horizontal rule by other parsers.

 See more formats in the [examples](/examples) folder.

 # Pages

-plaintext.casa supports an additional way of structuring your posts, similar to Org Social's groups, but more flexible.
+plaintext.casa supports an additional way of structuring your posts, similar to Org Social's groups.
 While a single file might be enough for most, it is possible to have additional files that could be called pages,
 groups or categories.
 The file tree might then look like this:

 ```